ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservices.md

 You can order services for your VMware vCenter Server instances, such as a disaster recovery solution.
 When you no longer need these services, you can remove them from your instances.

+A 12-month commitment is required when you order the VMware HCX on {{site.data.keyword.cloud}} service.
+You cannot delete the service until your 12-month period has expired.
+The 12-month commitment expiration date is available on the HCX on {{site.data.keyword.cloud_notm}} details page.
+For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
+{:note}

 ## Available services for vCenter Server instances
 {: #vc_addingremovingservices-available-services}